part-time-summer-2019/week6/1-Variables-Functions-ControlFlow-EventListeners/README.md

     // Now lets look at arrow functions with some built-in JS methods const ages = [23,62,45,234,2,62,234,62,34];

-    // Now console.log the ages which are greater than 62 - we will use the method .filter() which creates a new array from an existing one
+    // Now console.log the ages which are greater than 60 - we will use the method
+    //.filter() which creates a new array from an existing one
-    // this basically means that if age is greater than 60, then add it to the old array const old = ages.filter(age => age >= 60);
+    // this basically means that if age is greater than 60, then add it to the old array const old = ages.filter(age => age > 60);
     console.log('The ages above 60 are: ',old);
 ```
 - Arrow function can either have a 'concise' body or the the usual block body.
 In a concise body, only an expression is specified, which becomes the implicit return value.
 You don't need to use a return statement